 Fear – Always attached to self-reliance is fear.
 When things were not going my way, I was afraid.
 It tempted me to seize control of the situation through independent means.

 Anxiety – Similar to fear was anxiety.
 It manifested as stress.
 When I became anxious, I ran for comfort through food.

 Worry – Similar to fear and anxiety was worrying.
-It manifested by thinking too much about a problem, rather than trusting the LORD.
+It manifested by overthinking about a problem, rather than trusting the Lord.

 Discouragement – As you can see, there was an interconnectedness within my sin constellation.
 Multiple sin patterns intersected and interacted with each other.
 It is no wonder I became discouraged and sought comfort through eating.

 Self-Righteousness – At the core of my idol factory was self-righteousness–a greater than/better than attitude.
 Christ came for the broken, not those who pretended to be strong by seeking self-reliant means to keep up pretenses.
 The Lord prefers the weak, not those who are so arrogant that they will not humble themselves before Him.

 Spiritual Blindness – Not biblically responding to my sin list spoke of my spiritual blindness (Hebrews 5:12-14).

 Lack of Empathy – Jesus faced temptation in every way like us, which enabled Him to be a sympathizing Savior (Hebrews 4:14-15).
 The more I engaged my struggles, the more I can empathize with other strugglers, even though our struggles may be different.

 Laziness – Not willing to step up to the plate and do something about my health issues.